Skip to main content

 • Which clients use hours differently

-• Which team members are most accurate
+• Which team members estimate accurately

 • Seasonal trends